josefkarasek/docker101/README.md

-# Docker 101
+# Linux Containers Course
-Slides are available here - [josefkarasek.github.io/docker101/](https://josefkarasek.github.io/docker101/)
+Slides are available here - [josefkarasek.github.io/docker101/](https://josefkarasek.github.io/docker101/) (source files can be found in the gh-pages branch)

+Feedback form for the first session - [schiffer.typeform.com/to/lNHegp](https://schiffer.typeform.com/to/lNHegp)

 ## Installation
 This tutorial guides you through installation of Docker.
 However, it does not second the official documentation.
 If you happen to miss some information, you'll most likely find it [there](http://docs.docker.com/).